Biogeographic responses of the copepod Calanus glacialis to a changing Arctic marine environment

 Dramatic changes have occurred in the Arctic Ocean over the past few decades, especially in terms of sea ice loss and ocean warming.
 Those environmental changes may modify the planktonic ecosystem with changes from lower to upper trophic levels.
 This study aimed to understand how the biogeographic distribution of a crucial endemic copepod species, Calanus glacialis, may respond to both abiotic (ocean temperature) and biotic (phytoplankton prey) drivers.
 A copepod individual-based model coupled to an ice-ocean-biogeochemical model was utilized to simulate temperature- and food-dependent life cycle development of C. glacialis annually from 1980 to 2014.
 Over the 35-year study period, the northern boundaries of modeled diapausing C. glacialis expanded poleward and the annual success rates of C. glacialis individuals attaining diapause in a circumpolar transition zone increased substantially.
 Those patterns could be explained by a lengthening growth season (during which time food is ample) and shortening critical development time (the period from the first feeding stage N3 to the diapausing stage C4).
 The biogeographic changes were further linked to large scale oceanic processes, particularly diminishing sea ice cover, upper ocean warming, and increasing and prolonging food availability, which could have potential consequences to the entire Arctic shelf/slope marine ecosystems.

 Author Posting. © The Author(s), 2017.
 This is the author's version of the work.
-It is posted here by permission of John Wiley & Sons for personal use, not for redistribution.
-The definitive version was published in Global Change Biology (2017), doi:10.1111/gcb.13890.
+It is posted here under a nonexclusive, irrevocable, paid-up, worldwide license granted to WHOI.
+It is made available for personal use, not for redistribution.
+The definitive version was published in Global Change Biology 24 (2018): e159-e170, doi:10.1111/gcb.13890.

 Showing items related by title, author, creator and subject.